-The other day, I was over at the lovely home of one of my “cleanie” friends and it’s really got me thinking.
+The other day, I was over at the very clean house of one of my “cleanie” friends and it’s really got me thinking.
 This lady had a gorgeous house that was beautiful and apparently effortlessly clean.
 I was in several different rooms during my visit and all of them were gorgeously decorated and looking wonderful even though she works a full-time job and wasn’t expecting any visitors.

 I used to feel really bad about myself when I would go into homes like this.
 Now I try to use people like this as an example and a way to get ideas.
 Obviously, I’ll never manage to keep my home exactly like this because she has that “born organized” gene and I don’t, but I think it’s an opportunity to learn.

 I heard a saying recently it says “The way you do one thing is the way you do everything?”
 I don’t know if I believe this 100% – I am somewhat slapdash in the way I do some things, but I am very focused in certain areas of my life.

 I once re-edited a 60 page document because it bugged me that it only had one space after the periods, and I felt that it needed to have two.
 I know that’s outdated, but at the time, it bugged me enough to go through and fix it.
 But, I could care less how my towels are folder or how my dishwasher is loaded while I know those things are crazy-making to a lot of other women.

 The interesting thing is that people like this probably don’t spend HALF the time cleaning that we do.
 Because they’ve got those naturally neat habits, they just sort of pick things up all the time as they are going about their day, so they never have a big mess to deal with like I do.
 And apparently this has rubbed off on her husband and children, which is wonderful.
 I’ve seen both her kid’s rooms and they are just as nice as the rest of the house.